MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/submit-approve-time-off-requests.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of active time-off requests, with attention to the approve option.](./media/time-off-approve.png)

-Approved time-off requests will change to a status of *Inactive*.
+Approved time-off requests change to a status of *Inactive*.
 Inactive records can be found in the **Inactive Time Off Requests** view.
-Additionally, time off requests will show in the resource's calendar along with their normal working hours.
+Additionally, time off requests show in the resource's calendar along with their normal working hours.

 ## View time off on the schedule board

-Once the time-off request is created or approved, depending on whether the resource requires approval or not, the resource's time-off time range will show as unavailable on the schedule board.
+Once the time-off request is created or approved, depending on whether the resource requires approval or not, the resource's time-off time range shows as unavailable on the schedule board.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the schedule board showing time-off greyed out.](./media/time-off-schedule-board.png)